 The Sac and Fox Nation Office of Environmental Services is in the process of establishing 5, 10, and 20 year goals for water resources management and water quality.
 CWA sec.
 106 program include extending monitoring to Veteran’s Lake and adding testing for hydrocarbons quarterly.
 Additionally, securing funding for Non-point source pollution projects, establishing and enforcing water quality standards, creating a watershed management plan, and continued education and outreach is anticipated.

-Dale Miller is the Nation’s Water Quality Specialist and has been with the SFN OES since February of 2015.
+The Nation’s Water Quality Specialist, has been with the SFN OES since February of 2015.
 Dale earned an Associate of Arts degree in Primary and Secondary Education in 2000 from ENMU Roswell, NM and is currently pursuing a Bachelor of Science degree in Environmental Engineering from American Public University.
 Dale is committed to the education and future protection of the Sac and Fox Nation’s water.
 Dale believes that protecting the environment for the future generations begins now with every choice made affecting the future.